arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 Labeling, the process for adding annotations to data, helps us understand data in a more meaningful way by allowing us to better analyze and use it for our purposes.
 Consistent and correct data annotation preserves information integrity across different datasets and makes them interoperable with other AI systems, reducing errors that lead to misclassification or misinterpretation of data by AI algorithms.

-Important traits of high-quality, gold standard labeled data include:
+Important traits of high-quality, gold-standard labeled data include:

 1. Accurate: Data should be meticulously checked and labeled correctly against expert consensus or a ground truth.
 2. Consistent: The same concepts must be labeled consistently across all examples